Rathinagiri23j/Moviz_list/README.md

 Keep templates minimalistic but structured

-Avoid JavaScript unless absolutely needed (not needed for MVP)

 Stick to server-side rendering (Jinja) rather than making it a full SPA (Single Page Application)